 - Darker and Edgier: They were known for easy-going Synth Pop, but later evolved into complex Genre Busters.

-- Expy: Nightporter is very reminiscent to Erik Satie's Gymnopédie No. 1.
+- "Nightporter" is very reminiscent to Erik Satie's Gymnopédie No. 1.

-- Genre-Busting: The last album combines synth-pop with East-Asian folk music.
+- Genre-Busting: Their last album as Japan combines synth-pop with East-Asian folk music.